openvinotoolkit/openvino/docs/articles_en/learn_openvino/openvino_samples/get_started_demos.md

 .. note::
    If you install OpenVINO without samples, you can still get them directly from `the OpenVINO repository <https://github.com/openvinotoolkit/openvino/>`__.

-Once the prerequisites have been installed, perform the following steps:
+Before you build samples, refer to the :doc:`system requirements <system_requirements>` page and make sure that all the prerequisites have been installed.
+Next, you can perform the following steps:

 1. :ref:`Build Samples <build-samples>`.
 2. :ref:`Select a Sample <select-sample>`.